Kim Mooney

 A complex and engaging book full of surprising revelations, Hidden Daughter, Secret Sister offers insights for adoptees struggling with their sense of place, and opens a window for birth parents, siblings, friends, and others into the adoptee experience.

-Available on AmazonIndigo, Goodreads, and Austin Macauley
+Available on AmazonIndigo, Goodreads

 “I couldn’t put it down, I guess this is what you would call a rave review and you definitely deserve it, Wonderfully told and a real page turner, It was like sitting down with a friend for the afternoon and having them tell me their brutally honest and very brave story, It read like a good mystery.
 I also realized it will be such a comfort to all those adopted people who have been wrestling with like demons all their lives.